-How to implement successful customer surveys
+How to improve your customer surveys results

-Some pundits would have you believe that surveys are dead, that they are no longer important for customer listening and understanding.
+Some pundits would have you believe that customer surveys are dead, that they are no longer important for customer listening and understanding.

 I beg to differ.